 - 1. The IASB's due process requirements are set out in the Due Process Handbook issued in February 2013 ('the Due Process Handbook').
 The Due Process Handbook describes the mandatory and optional steps that need to be undertaken or considered before the publication of an IASB document.
 If the IASB decides not to undertake the non-mandatory due process steps, it is required to explain why those steps were not necessary (the 'comply or explain' approach).
 In considering the finalisation of an IFRS-or amendments to an IFRS-the objective of the due process is to ensure that the IASB is satisfied that it has undertaken sufficient consultation and analysis to justify its decisions. - 2.
 This paper summarises the due process steps that the IASB has undertaken in developing the limited amendments to the classification and measurement requirements in IFRS 9 Financial Instruments ('the C&M Limited Amendments project') and considers whether the relevant due process requirements have been met so that the IASB can proceed to the balloting process for those amendments. - 3.
-Specifically, this paper: - Provides the background of the C&M Limited Amendments project (paragraphs 5-25),
+Specifically, this paper: - (a) Provides the background of the C&M Limited Amendments project (paragraphs 5-25), - (b) Considers the due process steps undertaken in the course of the project and outlines the next steps (paragraphs 26-51),